 There is great competition among Edinburgh city-centre churches for student choir members and many churches now offer choral scholarships.
 For many years now our Vestry has funded four choral scholarships, one each for SATB.
-At the time of writing, all four scholarships are filled, but some are likely to become vacant in autumn 2016.
 The rest of our choir members are volunteers, and we are always happy to hear from new volunteers.
 Since we sing a wide range of music on minimal rehearsal, good sight-reading skills are essential.

 The music we sing

 We sing at Mass and Evensong every Sunday, occasionally on weekdays (such as Ascension Day and Corpus Christi), and at the carol services of Advent and Christmas.
 We are particularly busy in Holy Week, when we sing the evocative service of Tenebrae on Holy Wednesday, and at the solemn liturgies of Maundy Thursday and Good Friday.
 Easter Day is everyone’s favourite day of the year: the Vigil Mass is at 5am, and is celebrated with full musical splendour, as is the 10.30am Mass and Choral Evensong at 6.30pm.